MapBBCode/mapbb-phpbb3/README.md

 # MapBBCode MOD for phpBB 3

 Since I have written a MOD for phpBB 2, it seemed logical to update it for the latest version of that forum engine.
-This is a modification for phpBB 3.0.10 upwards.
+This modification is tested on phpBB 3.0.8, .10 and .12.
 It doesn't affect many files, and doesn't rely on lines that are likely to be modified by other MODs.